The Science of Ornithological Fieldwork

 Aims and scope

 Ringing & Migration publishes high quality papers on all aspects of avian ecology, with a particular emphasis on the use of ringing, tracking and nest monitoring to improve our understanding of factors influencing survival, breeding success, migration and other movements.
-Although the focus is on birds that occur in the Western Palearctic but the journal also welcomes papers from other parts of the world that are relevant to studies of Western Palearctic birds.
+Although the focus is on birds that occur in the Western Palearctic the journal also welcomes papers from other parts of the world that are relevant to studies of Western Palearctic avifauna.

 Ringing & Migration, which is a journal of the British Trust for Ornithology, publishes the following types of articles:

 - Original research papers

-- Short original research papers (around 1500 words in length)
+- Short original research notes (around 1500 words in length)

 - Scientific reviews